teracow/googliser/README.md

 Thickness of border surrounding the generated gallery image in pixels.
 Default is 30.
 Enter 0 for no border.

 `-C` or `--condensed`
 Create the gallery in condensed mode.
-No padding between each thumbnail.
+No padding between each thumbnail and they're all square.
+The default leaves some space between each thumbnail, but each thumbnail can be a different shape.

 `--colour [PRESET]` or `--color [PRESET]`
 Image colour.
 Preset values are: